Work through Service Business Lead Handoff SOP

 Lead handoff is one of the most common hidden failure points in small businesses because speed alone does not matter if ownership and next steps are unclear.

 Treat Service Business Lead Handoff SOP as one operating piece, not a loose sop.
-For owners, gms, dispatch leads, office managers, and operators teams, a minimal sop for who owns the lead at each stage should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For owners, gms, dispatch leads, office managers, and operators teams, a minimal sop for who owns the lead at each stage should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.